 Celebrating the NHL’s centennial and the 125th anniversary of the Stanley Cup and the Montréal Canadiens, next winter, Pointe-à-Callière will present Passion: Hockey

 Come rediscover the popular roots of hockey and get back in touch with your inner child.
 Take a look back at the achievements of legendary players.

-Armchair managers, bring out your inner fan and come discover a locker room full of secrets in this fascinating exhibition on the world of hockey.
+Armchair managers, bring out your inner fan and come discover this fascinating exhibition on the world of hockey.
 A wax statue of Maurice Richard, graciously loaned by the Grévin Montréal wax museum, has also been given a place of honour.

 An exhibition adapted by Pointe-à-Callière, Montréal Archaeology and History Complex, and created by the Canadian Museum of History.

 The exhibition is presented through the History Museums Network, a pan-Canadian association of institutions dedicated to preserving and sharing history.